 I thought I could buy some fresh greens and tomatoes to whip together a simple salad with my favourite honey-basil dressing (recipe here).
 But as I scrolled through the messages, “I’ll make a salad” was already in the conversation.
 With 30 minutes to brainstorm what to add to our dinner and shop for the ingredients… I wanted to make something simple.
-I was also trying to avoid carbs at the time, so pasta was off the table.

 So I made these simple roasted chicken thigh and everyone was impressed!
 The prep time is only about 10 minutes, so I was still able to join the pre-dinner champagne toasts.
 It just needs about 30 minutes in the oven to cook.

 - 6 chicken thighs (upper part)

 - 4-5 tbsp of olive oil

 WHY CHICKEN THIGH?
 You may be tempted to substitute chicken breasts here, but with breasts, the end result will be completely different.
 This recipe is easy because chicken thighs are more fatty, therefore relatively easy to cook while maintaining its juiciness.
 Moreover, we are relying on the thighs releasing their ‘juices’ onto the baking tray to flavourfully cook the onions.